Waaal/BobaOS/doc/fs/Fat.md

 | 0x1A | 2 | Low 16 bit of Start cluster number |
 | 0x1C | 4 | The size of the file in bytes |

+**Important note:** The start cluster number in a dir entry is in Data cluster format.
+Data cluster format starts from 0.
+The 0 is the cluster after root dir.
+It is important to take this into account.
+If we want to calculate the absolute sector of a data cluster we need to add all the sectors bevore the data cluster (reserved, FAT and root dir) to the end result.

+Number 0 and 1 of the starting cluster entry are reserved.
+We need to add -2 for a absolute value.
+For example, if the Start cluster number of a entry says 4.
+It its actually the 2 in the data cluster.

 ## How to get a File?
 We first need the file name and the search for it in the Root Directory of the file.